League One set for 'most exciting' final day

 The Shrimps have the advantage mathematically, as they sit two points above the Cod Army and the Gills, who are separated by goal difference alone.

-But the fact Neil Harris's Gillingham host a Rotherham side needing a win to ensure their promotion and the Shrimps welcome a Sunderland team in need of a result to guarantee a play-off spot only increases the stakes.
+But the fact that Neil Harris's Gillingham host a Rotherham side needing a win to ensure their promotion and the Shrimps welcome a Sunderland team in need of a result to guarantee a play-off spot only increases the stakes.

 "We have put ourselves in a position now where we know all the permutations that will allow us to have another season in League One," Morecambe boss Derek Adams told BBC Radio Lancashire.